SJ47/calculator-3-theme-switcher-sc/README.md

 ### What I learned

-More exposure to styled components in React along with additional learning using Grid.
-Implementing a theme switch component for multiple themes.
-Saving data locally based on theme preferences.
+-   More exposure to styled components in React
+-   Additional learning using Grid
+-   How to implement a theme switch component for more than two themes
+-   Saving data locally based on theme preferences
+-   Implementing `prefers-color-scheme` to match users system preferences if no locally saved theme found
+-   Breaking down functions into single areas of responsibilities

 ### Continued development